david coombe | history

 Catalogue Structure

-A traditional catalogue raisonné is typically in chronological order.
-On the other hand, several modern online catalogue raisonnés are accessed by search crtiteria and so are not presented in any order as such.
+A catalogue raisonné is typically presented in chronological order.
+On the other hand, several modern online catalogue raisonnés are accessed directly using search crtiteria.

-My approach is to place each work in a catalogue group based on date, client and purpose of execution.
-I think such context helps us better understand the art and artist.
-(Being realistic, it won't always be possible to achieve neat groupings, so I expect to need some broader groups of convenience.)
+In this catalogue each work is placed in a catalogue group based on date, client and purpose of execution.
+Such context helps us better understand the art and artist.
+The groups sometimes overlap in time.
+(It wasn't always possible to achieve neat groupings, so there are some broader groups of convenience.)

-Art works are in catalogue groups generally based around date and client.
-Within each group, I list each art work, together with a link to its description within the catalogue group web page.
-On the catalogue group web page there is a link to the art work's reference in the collecting institution.
+Listed first is an Overview: Catalogue Groups.
+Following that is Detail: Catalogue Groups and Works.
+The detail section lists each art work, together with a link to its description on the catalogue group web page from where there is a further link to the art work in the collecting institution catalogue.

 Reference